dezren39-dev/i2c_puppet_sqfmi/README.md

     cmake -DPICO_BOARD=beepy -DCMAKE_BUILD_TYPE=Debug ..
     make

-## Docker build
+## Docker Build

 If you don't have the dependencies for building this project on your system you can also use a script that will run the build command using docker.
- The `dbuild.sh` script will invoke the commands from the `Build` section using the `djflix/rpi-pico-builder:latest` Docker image.
+ The `new-docker-build.sh` script will invoke the commands from the `Build` section using the `djflix/rpi-pico-builder:latest` Docker image.
+It will also ensure appropriate submodules have been at least initialized.

+### Reset Submodules

+If you need to reset the submodule state for some reason, feel free to invoke the `reset-submodules.sh` script.

+### Update Submodules

+In general, one should avoid updating or changing anything inside the submodules.
+Submodules should be changed in their respective origin repositories first.
+Submodules of submodules cannot be updated from a superproject (parent of at least one submodule.)
+If submodule updates are needed, it's recommend to:
+- ensure your code changes have landed in the appropriate origin repository branch.
+- if your code changes are to a submodule of a submodule,
+  - ensure your code changes have propogated up to each superproject (parent of at least one submodule) in the chain.
+- make a separate branch in this repo just for submodule updates.
+- perform your submodule update for the direct submodule of this superproject (parent of at least one submodule):
+  - `git submodule update --remote "3rdparty/pico-sdk"`

+### The rest of the Readme

+I have not yet updated any other part of the Readme file.

 ## Vendor USB Class